e-sites/Natrium/README.md

 Key       | Type      | Description
 --------- | --------- | ---------------------------------------------------------------
 update_podfile      | Bool  | Should the Podfile be updated, so natrium would re install everytime you run `pod install` or `pod update`.
+Default: `false` objective-c      | Bool  | Should the `Natrium.Config` class be accessible in objective-c.
 Default: `false`

 ## App icon